jason-bula/velodyne_tls/README.md

 <h2>Example of configuration :</h2>
-The acquisition time may vary, the slower the motor rotation, the better the resolution.
+The acquisition time may vary, the slower the motor rotate, better is the resolution.
 Scans lasting between 3 and 6 minutes are preferable.
 To avoid measuring the acceleration and deceleration of the motor, the rotation is done on more than 360 degrees and is started before the acquisition.

  <p>Table 1 : Configuration for a rotation of 3,4 and 6 minutes</p>